Shannon Boxx

 Travels From

-California, United States
+Oregon, United States

 Shannon Boxx is a retired American Soccer player who played for the University of Notre Dame where she helped the Fighting Irish win the school’s first NCAA Women’s Soccer Championship.
 She was named to the All Big East team 3 years in a row and is tied for the most soccer games played for Notre Dame at 101 games.
+She is an on-air analyst for US Women’s Soccer games on Turner Sports and in 2022 founded a personal development company, which helps to support and empower female athletes to redefine who they are beyond their sport.
+She is a founding investor in Angel City FC, the first female-owned soccer team in history.

 Women’s United Soccer Association